dsttd01/ttdapp/README.md

 We are yet to create rest of the features and pages for this app in progress.

 ## Current commit changes:
-1. corrected patha header
-2. reduced space for acharyavani and udayavani
+1. created alerts for features under development